 020 7832 3200

-Sophie has a diverse family law practice representing clients in proceedings relating to domestic violence, financial remedy, transfer of tenancy, care and child arrangements.
-Sophie has been involved in a variety of cases involving issues of capacity, fact-finding hearings and foreign embassies.
+Sophie has a diverse family law practice representing clients in a range of proceedings from care and child arrangements to financial remedies.
+She has represented clients at final hearing in both care and private law proceedings and has been involved in cases involving issues of capacity, foreign embassies and inherent jurisdiction.

-Sophie has also represented a respondent in contested divorce proceedings and has contributed to the debate on divorce law reform by publishing an article in Family Law Week.
-The article, entitled “Ending a marriage in the 21st century, a look beyond no fault divorce”, looked beyond the question of no fault divorce to consider what other aspects of divorce law are in need of reform such as adultery and the requirement for couples to live apart as well as the grounds on which a marriage is considered voidable.
+Sophie has contributed to the debate on divorce law reform by publishing an article in Family Law Week.
+The article, entitled “Ending a marriage in the 21st century, a look beyond no fault divorce”, looked beyond the question of no fault divorce to consider what other aspects of divorce law are in need of reform.
+She has also represented a respondent in contested divorce proceedings.

 While studying for the BPTC, Sophie also volunteered at the Personal Support Unit and supported litigants in person in both the Royal Courts of Justice and the Central Family Court.